 The author goes on to make the case that Jesus is greater than angels.
 He is greater than Moses.
 His priesthood is greater than the Levitical priesthood.
 Finally, the author takes them on a tour of the faithful and reminds them that they are to be “looking to Jesus, the founder and perfecter of our faith” (Hebrews 12:2).

 Indeed, the darkness is growing.
 Evil is in our face daring us to come out of our prayer closets and churches with fearless faith.
 Many of our religious leaders counsel us to “tolerate that woman Jezebel, who…is teaching and seducing my servants to practice sexual immorality” (Revelation 2:20).
+Some are even agreeing that our churches should remain empty for fear of COVID-19.
 We’re being challenged from without and lied to from within.
 It’s little wonder that many of us have adopted a posture of fatalism and defeat.